 Similar processes occur when we brew coffee, and, with the behavior of the coffee's components in mind, we can control how our finished cup tastes by influencing the speed at which those solubles dissolve.
 We do that by playing with five major variables: ratio of coffee to water, size of the coffee grounds, brewing time, water temperature, and degree of agitation during brewing.
-There are plenty of great "how to brew coffee" guides out there.
+There are plenty of great "how to brew coffee" guides out there, whether you're attempting pourover coffee or using a French press.
 But only by discussing what actually takes place when we add hot water to ground coffee can we understand why tea-brewing is different.

 It's important to note that coffee, by weight, is only about 30% soluble; the other 70% is just cellulose and plant fibers.
-When we grind coffee, we're creating tiny, jagged geometric shapes built out of cellulose and fibers, with that soluble material woven through it.
+When we grind coffee, we're creating tiny, jagged geometric shapes built out of cellulose and fibers with that soluble material woven through them.
 In drip brewing, water enters through those jagged surfaces, saturates the particles, dissolves what it can of that soluble material, then gets rinsed out by the water coming in after it.
-Immersion brewing works similarly, but relies mostly on osmosis to get the dissolved coffee particles to travel from the inside of each coffee ground to the rest of the brewed-coffee solution.
+Immersion brewing works similarly but relies mostly on osmosis to get the dissolved coffee particles to travel from the inside of each coffee ground to the rest of the brewed coffee solution.

 Controlling all five brewing variables means that you can extract the fruit acids, fruit sugars, and caramelized sugars from the coffee bed (i.e., the mass of coffee grounds that settles together in a filter), but wind down the brewing process before extracting the dry, bitter plant material.
 You can try any type of brewing method—drip, immersion, a combination of the two—and as long as your brewing variables are balanced, the desirable flavor materials will be extracted into your cup.